The best GLP-1 telehealth program if you are switching from another program of 2026

 The short answer

 Henry Meds is our top pick for switchers.
 Score 7.8 of 10.
-Flat $179 per month at every dose, month-to-month with online cancel, and a clinical model that accepts an existing dose without forcing you to re-titrate.
-The cheapest predictable path if you are exiting a program with rising prices or a multi-month lock-in.
+Pricing is a reported tier of $197/mo (shown at signup only, not published), month-to-month with online cancel, and a clinical model that accepts an existing dose without forcing you to re-titrate.
+A competitive path if you are exiting a program with rising prices or a multi-month lock-in.

 Patients who switch GLP-1 programs are typically optimizing for one of three things: lower monthly cost at maintenance dose, an exit from a 6 or 12-month commitment they regret, or a clinician who understands their tolerance and dose history.
 Switchers don't need a fast intake.
 They need a program that accepts dose-history documentation, prescribes at the dose they're already on without a forced re-titration, and prices the long run rather than the first month.